 Chinese scientists have shown that rhesus monkeys are susceptible to the new coronavirus, SARS-CoV-2.
 This offers the opportunity to study the virus, but also means that we must protect our animals.
 In addition to following the RIVM guidelines, we do more.
 For example, we unfortunately had to decide to temporarily adjust our open-door policy.
 For the time being, therefore, there are no guided tours.
 And maintenance by external technicians is postponed as much as possible.
 All with the aim of protecting the animals against SARS-CoV-2 infection.

 Research on coronavirus

 "Keeping the virus away from our colonies is important," said our virologist Dr. Verschoor.
-Not only for the health of the animals, but also for SARS-CoV-2 studies.
-The Chinese study showed that rhesus monkeys can indeed be infected with the coronavirus, but also that they are protected if they are re-exposed to the virus.
-This means that there is a good chance that also humans will go through the infection only once.
+Not only for the health of the animals, but also for the SARS-CoV-2 studies.
+It is not clear what the consequences are for the animals and the research, if they have already had a SARS-CoV-2 infection.

 Healthy animals are crucial for good research.

 This article has been updated on March 1, 2022